Martial Arts / Karate Do / Health

 for not being able to come up with more energy in an emergency.

-- Using my usual weight, I attempted to replace "3 sets of 10 reps" with "one set of 30 reps".
+- Using my usual lifting weight, I attempted to replace "3 sets of 10 reps" with "1 set of 30 reps".
 This

-is harder than it sounds and I invite everyone to try.
+is harder than it sounds and I invite everyone to give it a try.

-- Many times I have been able to do "one set of 35 resp" but
+- Many times I have been able to do "1 set of 36 reps" but

-occasionally am able to do "one set of 40 reps".
+occasionally am able to do "1 set of 40 reps".
 Time to slightly

 A plug for "My Karate Dojo" in Kitchener - Waterloo